python/cpython/Doc/library/logging.handlers.rst

    *errors* is provided, it determines how encoding errors are handled.

    You can use the *maxBytes* and *backupCount* values to allow the file to :dfn:`rollover` at a predetermined size.
-When the size is about to be exceeded, the file is closed and a new file is silently opened for output.
-Rollover occurs whenever the current log file is nearly *maxBytes* in length; but if either of *maxBytes* or *backupCount* is zero, rollover never occurs, so you generally want to set *backupCount* to at least 1, and have a non-zero *maxBytes*.
+When the size is exceeded, the file is closed and a new file is silently opened for output.
+Rollover occurs whenever the current log file exceeds *maxBytes* in length; but if either of *maxBytes* or *backupCount* is zero, rollover never occurs, so you generally want to set *backupCount* to at least 1, and have a non-zero *maxBytes*.
    When *backupCount* is non-zero, the system will save old log files by appending